Aristotelous Square: Political activity

 A political rally organized by the Panhellenic Socialist Movement in Aristotelous Square.

 A map of Aristotelous Square and the surrounding areas from OpenStreetMap.

 Since its creation, the square has been used for a number of important party rallies.
 Many former Prime Ministers of Greece have given their main address from Aristotelous Square, including Andreas Papandreou, Costas Karamanlis and George Papandreou.

 Apart from partisan action, there have also been numerous demonstrations in the square that were not backed by any particular party.
 Under the nationalist rush against the Republic of Macedonia in the early 1990s over the Macedonia naming dispute, a huge demonstration was organized in the square in February 1992 "to show support for the Greekness of Macedonia".
 During the NATO bombing of Yugoslavia, a large demonstration also took place in the square that reaffirmed the Greek people's disapproval of the NATO bombing and to show their support for the Serbian people.
 Many other demonstrations have been held in the square in recent years on a variety of subjects ranging from religious affairs, education reforms and the economic crisis.

 Transportation

 When the first buildings in the square were constructed in the late 1950s, the square was served by Thessaloniki's extensive tram network but the service was discontinued in 1957.
-Since then, the only means of public transportation to and from Aristotle Square is by the buses of the Thessaloniki Urban Transport Organization (OASTH).
+Since then, the square has been served primarily by the buses of the Thessaloniki Urban Transport Organization (OASTH).
 The city's horse shoe shape and the square's location within the city center make it easily reachable by OASTH, with many lines passing either through Aristotelous or by Venizelou Square.
 Additionally, there are taxi stands on Mitropoleos Street (a street which "cuts" the square in half), in front of the Olympion Theatre.

-The Venizelou station of the Thessaloniki Metro is a short walk away from Aristotelous on Egnatia Avenue.
+The Venizelou station of the Thessaloniki Metro, which opened in November 2023, is within walking distance of the square on Egnatia Avenue.
 Other means of transportation that have been proposed are ferry services to the other pivotal points of coastal Thessaloniki.